When we receive your complaint, we will:

 If necessary, your complaint may be referred for an investigation.
 If this occurs, we will contact you and provide you with a likely timeframe for this process.
+The timeframe will be dependent on the complexity of your case, timing of examinations and availability of those involved in the investigation process.

 You can withdraw your complaint at any time by notifying us.
 You should be aware that we may need to proceed in certain circumstances even if you have withdrawn your complaint.